FREQUENTLY ASKED QUESTIONS

 Log in to MyUMUC and select "My Academics > Apply for Graduation."
 Submit the form and pay the $50 graduation fee.

 The $50 application fee covers the administrative process of determining whether you have met all of your degree requirements.
-You must apply and pay this fee in order to have your degree conferred and receive a diploma.
+You must apply and pay this fee to have your degree conferred and receive a diploma.
 It is not related to commencement.

 No, but you should be aware that you'll need to buy a cap and gown.
 This academic regalia is required.